ericjusliu/LLM_Housing/README.md

 @inproceedings{liu2024llmhousing,
-      title={Racial Steering by Large Language Models: A Prospective Audit of GPT-4 on Housing Recommendations}, author={Eric Justin Liu and Wonyoung So and Peko Hosoi and Catherine D’Ignazio}, year={2024},
+      title={Racial Steering by Large Language Models: A Prospective Audit of GPT-4 on Housing Recommendations}, author={Eric Justin Liu and Wonyoung So and Peko Hosoi and Catherine D’Ignazio}, booktitle = {Proceedings of the 2024 Conference on Equity and Access in Algorithms, Mechanisms, and Optimization (EAAMO '24)}, year={2024},
       location={San Luis Potosi, Mexico},
       publisher={ACM},